wavefrontHQ/docs/pages/doc/alerts_manage.md

 * A description of the changes.
 You can revert back to or clone a past alert version.

-You can also see at a glance [all firing alerts](alerts_states_lifecycle.html#viewing-firing-alerts) from the alert icon in the task bar.

 ## Clone or Delete an Alert